- Computers & Software»

 - You are going to be giving the computer to someone else.

-- You are disposing of the computer and don't want someone to find personal files.
+- You are disposing of the computer and letting your personal information to the wind is probably not the best idea.

 - You are clearing the drive to reinstall the operating system and want a really clean slate to start over with.

 So, onto the destruction, below is the order in which I recommend.
-Be advised that some of the methods below are considered dangerous, and one should exercise extreme caution and all safety measures when using them.
-Nobody, under the age of 18 should do the dangerous methods without adult supervision of an adult.
+Be advised that some of the methods below are considered dangerous, and one should exercise extreme caution and exercise safety.
+Nobody, under the age of 18 should use the methods without adult supervision.

 Professional Service for Businesses: